JackOfSpade/FBI_Crime_Data_Analysis/README.md

 Specifically, ~exponnorm(μ = 15.24, σ = 2.57, K = 5.46)

-**Conclusion:** All of the distribution models are right-skewed, meaning people from the age group of 15 to 25 are the most likely to commit crimes.
+**Conclusion:** All of the distribution models are right-skewed, meaning people from the 10-year age group of 15 to 25 commit the most crimes.
 This is especially predominate in crimes such as driving under the influence, drug abuse and theft/robbery, which drops off significantly after age 25.

 **Possible explanations:** ......